TheRusskiy/ng-slide-down/README.md

 Add this attribute to prevent rendering when content is hidden.
 Doesn't require value.

 <code>&lt;div ng-slide-down=&quot;slideDown&quot; lazy-render&gt;</code>

+#### keep-alive
+Add this attribute to prevent recompiling of content in the template.
+Useful for content that may contain addition directives / components that receive data from an API.

+<code>&lt;div ng-slide-down=&quot;slideDown&quot; lazy-render keep-alive&gt;</code>

 #### on-close
 Expression evaluated when slider is finished closing